dmitry-ivanov/laravel-console-mutex/README.md

 ### Set custom timeout

 By default mutex is checking for a running command, and if it finds such it just exits.
-However, you can manually set required timeout for a mutex, so it can wait for another command to finish it's execution, instead of just quitting immediately.
+However, you can manually set timeout for a mutex, so it can wait for another command to finish it's execution, instead of just quitting immediately.

 You can change mutex timeout by specifying `$mutexTimeout` field: